iamPrashanta/iamPrashanta/README.md

 ## I'm a full stack web developer !!

-- 🔭 I just launched my Youtube Channel: [PrasEDcat][ytchannel]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Python
-- 👯 I’m looking for the best freelance project
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play games

 ### Connect with me: